verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 #:tada: Congratulations :tada:

 ^Congratulations!
 We have a fully editable block!
-- Any Questions about what we have learnt so far?
+- Any Questions about what we have learned so far?

 ---